 The Vendor must determine that the rollover satisfies all applicable requirements of the Code.
 Before a Rollover Contribution is made, you must designate the investment options in which you wish your Rollover Contribution to be invested.

 Rollover Contribution Account.
 A Rollover Contribution will be allocated to your Rollover Contribution Account.
+A Roth Rollover Contribution will be allocated to a subaccount of your Rollover Contribution Account.

 D. Leaves of Absence.